I am a trainer and consultant in Lean Manufacturing, Six Sigma, quality management, and business management.

 The more that can be achieved whilst the process is actually running, the less time the process or machine actually has to be stopped for.
 So if we can look at the activities that we have identified as being internal and somehow convert them to being external, then we can further reduce the setup time.

 Some examples of this can be pre-heating dies or moulds before putting them into the machine so that you don’t have to wait for the machine to heat them.
 (Formula One tires are heated to driving temperature before fitting so the driver does not have to wait for his car to get to temperature!)

 Other examples can include having additional sets of clean common tooling that would otherwise have to be cleaned, setting cutters and other equipment off line, having “intermediate” fixtures to set and just slide in when the machine stops.

-Shigeo Shingo once said “only the last turn of the bolt actually tightens it, the rest is just movement (waste)”, look at everything that is done as part of your internal activities and look at if they can be eliminated or made more efficient.
+Shigeo Shingo once said “Only the last turn of the bolt actually tightens it, the rest is just movement (waste).”
+Look at everything that is done as part of your internal activities and see if they can be eliminated or made more efficient.

 Location points can be made “more positive” so that things do not have to be measured or gauged into place.

 Tools can be modified to give a standard fit to the machine.